ViperScience/libcardano/README.md

 # libcardano

-A high-performance library of Cardano blockchain tools written in modern C++.
+A high-performance Software Development Kit (SDK) for the Cardano Blockchain written in modern C++.

 ## Basic Usage